 Due to the COVID-19 infectious disease, we are still being restricted from entering the Yagami Campus.
-Along with that, there are no regular final examinations or makeup examinations in the class room at Yagami Campus during the regular semester-end examination period ( 23rd to 30th July, 2020) that was originally planned.
+Along with that, there are no regular final examinations or makeup examinations in the class room at Yagami Campus during the regular semester-end examination period ( 26th and 27th November, 2020) that was originally planned.

-Instead, please refer to the following list for the evaluation method of the courses offered in Spring Semester of 2020.
+Instead, please refer to the following list for the evaluation method of the courses offered in first half of Fall Semester of 2020.
 You can find the evaluation methods for the courses as "Report", "Class participation marks" and "Others", and find the "Report" outline on the list.
 For more details, please check the "CLASS SUPPORT" for each subject and follow the direction from the lecturer during the online class.